Curriculum

 - Complete evaluations using PharmAcademic, including self-evaluations, evaluation of the learning experience and preceptor evaluations.

-- Satisfactorily complete all longitudinal assignments (e.g., Drug Information, Quality Improvement Project, Special Projects if applicable, etc.)
+- Satisfactorily complete all longitudinal assignments (e.g., Drug Information, Quality Improvement Project, Special Projects, etc.).

 - Maintain an up-to-date resident electronic dossier accessible by the RPD containing information related to drug information responses, MUE, Formulary Reviews, and Quality Improvement Project.
 Evaluations do not need to be included in the notebook since these are maintained on PharmAcademic.